greatcattw/linkit7688_ec20/README.md

 ## mtd_update_3.18.23
 This image seems be factory image for Linkit 7688 / 7688 Duo.

+This version is fully supportted by opkg, https://archive.openwrt.org/chaos_calmer/15.05.1/ramips/mt7688/.

-But, this image only support update by mtd and not support by USB.
+But, this image only supports update by mtd and does not support by USB.

 I don't know why, also.